pierrejacob/smcsamplers/README.md

 collection of scripts intended to reproduce the figures of a paper.
 Use at your own risk!

-The folder inst/README.R describes which scripts generate which figures.
+The file inst/README.R describes which scripts generate which figures.

 ### Installation